wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wodewose/Circle_of_the_City.md

 ###### Living Eyes of the City (2nd Level)

-When you cast _[<span class="spell">Animal Friendship</span>](#Animal_Friendship_animal_friendship)_, you can target up to a dozen animals of the same type when targeting tiny creatures (such as cats, rats, pigeons, or similar).
+When you cast _[<span class="spell">Animal Friendship</span>](#Animal_Friendship_animal_friendship)_, you can target up to a dozen animals of the same type when targeting Tiny creatures (such as <span class="monster monster-Cat_cat">cats</span>, <span class="monster monster-Rat_rat">rats</span>, <span class="monster">pigeons</span>, or similar).
-When a tiny animal is charmed in this way, they can understand you in a limited capacity (such as where something you can describe in terms they would understand is), you can understand them in a limited capacity (such as which direction something is), and will lend you aid in simple tasks as long as it does not place them in danger.
+When a Tiny animal is charmed in this way, they can understand you in a limited capacity (such as where something you can describe in terms they would understand is), you can understand them in a limited capacity (such as which direction something is), and will lend you aid in simple tasks as long as it does not place them in danger.
 They can be convinced to take on greater risks with an appropriate _Animal Handling_ check with the DC determined by the Conductor.

 Additionally, any familiar you summon with _[<span class="spell">Find Familiar</span>](#Find_Familiar_find_familiar)_ gains the ability to communicate with creatures of a type resembling the form it takes, and has advantage on all _Animal Handling_ checks while interacting with beasts it can communicate with.